mikegeeklabs/melee/README.md

 As defined: Melee - a confused mass of people.
 "the melee of people that was always thronging the streets"

+Read/use the plain text version of this file for better formatting and cut-pastable examples.

 This was created by a sysadmin/programmer that runs the CHUGALUG.org mailing list that had been running mailman 1 through mailman 2.1 for 20+ years and was frustrated by mailman 3.
 It's not idiot proof, but if you have basic